Master of Business Management

 - Has increased career options and commercial insight, given the skills and expertise gained across multiple core business functions.

-A degree with at least a B grade average in 300-level courses is required.
-Candidates must be approved by the Dean of Business who will take account of the relevance and standard of previous studies and experience.
+A bachelor's degree with at least a B Grade Point Average in 300-level courses is required.
+Students must be approved by the Dean of Business, who will take account of the relevance and standard of previous studies and experience.

 How to apply

-The eight courses listed in Group A and one of the courses listed in Group B are core and must be completed.
-The nine courses are all 15 points each, and must be completed to an overall B grade average in order for the student to move on to the capstone Research Project or Internship (worth 45 points).
+All eight compulsory courses listed below and one of the courses listed in Group 1 must be completed with an overall B Grade Point Average in order to move on to the course options in Group 2.

 The qualification exposes students to intellectual breadth across a large number of organisational functions which prepares graduates for entry-level commercial roles within the public and private sector.
 The MBM aims to produce diverse, market-relevant, and highly skilled managers who will make an impact on business at a local and global level.